 The scale of health challenges facing children in the UK is huge, as today’s kids are the least active ever, and are likely to lead a shorter life than their parents.
 This series of seminars will examine the latest trends and innovation in activating kids.

-The Mintridge Foundation Open Session
+The Mintridge Foundation Fringe Programme Session

-As part of our fringe programme The Mintridge Foundation are running a free-to-attend session on Wednesday 8 May
+As part of our fringe programme The Mintridge Foundation are running a free-to-attend session on Wednesday 8 May in SOUTH GALLERY ROOM 19SG (stairs/lift available to this room from the back of the exhibition hall).

 10:15 Introduction and morning itinerary.